 Employers no longer have the ability to direct employees to take their unpaid leave during a shut down period when the employee does not have enough paid leave.

-These changes will take affect from 1 May 2023.
+These changes took effect from 1 May 2023.

 The effect of these changes means that if your business has a temporary shut down period, and your employees do not have sufficient paid leave accrued, you cannot ask them to take unpaid leave (aka ‘Leave Without Pay’).